At these US colleges everyone works and there’s no tuition - NewsBreak

 “He, first of all, said that every student attending Berea College would also work at the college so they’d have income from that, but he also said they will not pay tuition, I will fundraise with wealthy folks in other parts of the country in order to support this cause,” Roelofs said.

 Both the College of the Ozarks and Berea College rely on a stream of non-tuition funding to pull off the work college model.
-This includes a mixture of private donations, Pell Grants and sustaining funding from hefty endowments.Is college necessary for a successful future?
+This includes a mixture of private donations, Pell Grants and sustaining funding from hefty endowments.Billions in student loan debt forgiven under revamped program: Do you qualify?

 Berea’s $1.6 billion endowment covers around three-quarters of the college’s operating expenses for its approximately 1,600 students.
 College of the Ozarks has an endowment just shy of half a billion dollars ; its endowment-per-student ratio is one of the highest in the country .